rzh/mongocraft/README.md

 # mongocraft

-This enable you build a MongoDB cluster from minecraft, inspired by Dockercraft.
+Build a MongoDB cluster from minecraft, inspired by Dockercraft.
+This is a Hackathon project

 # How to

-You need install Cuberite minecraft server, then
+You need install Cuberite minecraft server (http://cuberite.org/), then

 <pre>
 cd ./world